 If ED therapies such as PDE5 inhibitors (e.g., Viagra, Cialis) and intracavernosal injections fail, and if the patient has hourglass deformity, Bernie considers a penile implant because it would help correct the issue and improve erectile function.

 She also looks at the location of the hourglass irregularity.
 If it's proximal on the shaft, meaning closer to the base, that could lead to instability when a man has an erection.
 As a result, a penile implant may be the best treatment option.

 Penile implants are not a first-line treatment and require serious consideration by all parties.

-Sometimes, no treatment is the answer
+Sometimes, not treating Peyronie's is the answer

 Peyronie's is not cancerous and doesn't affect fertility, so some men choose to live with it.